Definition:

 upper lip by Zombori, L., and H. Steinmann.
 1999.
 Dictionary of Insect Morphology.
 Handbuch der Zoologie 4:1-404.

-alternative definition added over 13 years ago by Istvan Miko
+alternative definition added about 14 years ago by Istvan Miko

 Reference: Gibson , G. A. P., J. D. Read , and R. Fairchild.
 1998.
 Chalcid wasps (Chalcidoidea): illustrated glossary of positional and morphological terms ..

-alternative definition added about 14 years ago by Andy Deans
+alternative definition added over 14 years ago by Andy Deans

 The anterior, medial appendage of the mouthparts attached to the underside of, and often concealed by, the clypeus.